KxSystems/docs-v1/docs/dashboards/text.md

 ![Screenshot](img/templatetextsample.jpg)

+!!!
+Warning "Can't View Formatted Text?"
-<aside class="notice">Template Text is dependent on a Data Source.
-If no Data Source is defined then the Template will not appear</aside>
+    Template Text is dependent on a Data Source.
+If no Data Source is defined then the Template will not appear.

 **Font Size**